galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 This kind of quality checks depends on the type of regression model you use.
 Please refer to the module's help section for more information!

-## Step 3: getting rid of unreliable variable using CV
+## Step 3: getting rid of unreliable variables using CV

 Now that the data is corrected for signal drift, we expect to have stable intensities within pools.
 But is this always the case?
 Truth is, even when correcting ions, we may not manage to get rid of analytical effect for 100% of ions.
 And even if we could,